 Klickitat Opioid Settlement Funds

-SWACH is proud to be issuing a Request for Proposals (RFP) in partnership with Klickitat County to obtain proposals for utilization of Opioid Settlement Funds.
-The Klickitat County Opioid Abatement Council (OAC) will review and select proposals in alignment with the One Washington Memorandum of Understanding (MOU) and Klickitat County Opioid Settlement Fund priorities.
+SWACH partnered with Klickitat County to issue a Request for Proposals (RFP) for the use of Opioid Settlement Funds.
+The Klickitat County Opioid Abatement Council (OAC) reviewed applications and selected proposals aligned with the One Washington Memorandum of Understanding (MOU) and Klickitat County Opioid Settlement Fund priorities.

-The OAC will oversee Opioid Fund allocation, distribution, expenditures and dispute resolution.
-SWACH convenes and facilitates OAC meetings and will act as the pass-through administrator and distributor of Klickitat County Opioid Funds.
+The OAC oversees funding decisions, spending, and dispute resolution.
+SWACH convenes and facilitates OAC meetings and served as the pass-through administrator and fund distributor for Klickitat County’s Opioid Settlement Funds.

 The OAC meets every fourth Wednesday from 1 - 2 p.m.